About

 Student Services

-To help students and recent graduates, College of the Desert may provide services to students like those listed below:
+To help support students, College of the Desert may provide services including:- Online course work available

 - Remedial courses